Development 6-12 Months

 - Put together a small strong basket or box of toys / safe objects (a shoe box will do) and put it in reach of your baby – they will enjoy emptying it and looking at everything.
 Swap the things in the box every few days.
 Look at this page *here* for ideas about what to put in a treasure basket.
 You can watch the video below too;

-When we talk about babies being able to ‘solve problems’ it describes them beginning to think about and understanding their world.
+When we talk about babies being able to ‘solve problems’ it describes them beginning to think about and understand their world.

 As your baby reaches six months and moves towards their first birthday you will probably be amazed by how many things they know.